Las Vegas Personal Injury Attorneys

 Car Accidents – Many automobile collisions are the result of negligence or carelessness by other drivers on the road, improper road design, or faulty auto parts.
 Depending on the circumstances of your case, we can pursue a claim against the at-fault driver and/or their insurance carrier, the city of Las Vegas, or an auto manufacturer.

-Medical Malpractice – When a doctor or healthcare provider fails to provide the quality of care that is expected in their line of profession and ends up hurting the patient, they can be sued for malpractice.
+Medical Malpractice – When a doctor or health care provider fails to provide the quality of care that is expected in their line of profession and ends up hurting the patient, they can be sued for malpractice.
 Examples of medical malpractice may include: failure to diagnose, misdiagnosis, surgical error,

 Motorcycle & Truck Accidents – Crashes involving motorcycles and trucks often result in catastrophic injury, even death.
 Truck accident claims are more complex than car claims due to the federal laws that govern the commercial trucking industry as well as the number of parties that could potentially be held liable (the truck driver, trucking company, cargo owner, manufacturer, distribution center, etc).

-Sexual Assault/Clergy Abuse – Suffering sexual abuse at the hands of a clergy member you trust — whether it be a priest, rabbi, deacon or other religious leader in power is something no one should ever have to endure.
+Sexual Assault/Clergy Abuse – Suffering sexual abuse at the hands of a clergy member you trust — whether it be a priest, rabbi, deacon or other religious leaders in power is something no one should ever have to endure.
 As a survivor of sexual abuse, you deserve to receive justice and closure to help you move forward.
 We bring claims against various religions institutions including but not limited to the Roman Catholic Church, the Baptist Church, the Episcopal Church, The Church of Jesus Christ of Latter Day Saints (Mormons), and Judaism.

 What Damages Can I Recover?

 The aftermath of an accident can be just as traumatic as the accident itself.
-The physical and emotional pain can be overwhelming and the medical bills can quickly accumulate to create significant financial hardship.
+The physical and emotional pain can be overwhelming and the medical bills can quickly accumulate to create a significant financial hardship.
 It can be even more stressful if you are forced to take time off work or are unsure of your ability to earn a living in the future.

 The goal of personal injury law in Nevada is to make injured persons “whole” or back to the place you were before the accident.
 Potential recovery in a settlement or at trial may include reimbursement for economic and non-economic damages.
 Economic damages cover losses which can be quantified by a dollar amount while non-economic losses cover intangible losses such as pain and suffering.